amar47shah/amar47shah.github.com/posts/2016-03-28-lambdaconf-yarvin.markdown

 acting in good faith, I felt that I had to respect his request.
 But I desperately wanted and needed help.
 I had many ideas knocking around in my head, some of them very sympathetic to De Goes.
-LambdaConf wanted the honest feedback of women and minority speakers, but why assume that each of use would provide our best thinking in a vacuum?
+LambdaConf wanted the honest feedback of women and minority speakers, but why assume that each of us would provide our best thinking in a vacuum?
 I wished that I could at least confer with others who had received the email.
 As a newcomer to this community, I had no idea where to turn.